NorthStandard to offer ShipIn Systems’ FleetVision™ safety gains through Get SET! digital product portfolio

 Aliya Zarei

 Aliya Zarei is the Director of Marketing at ShipIn.ai, the world’s first FleetVision™ Platform, enabling seamless ship-to-shore collaboration for maritime fleets.
-She has over 10 years of experience in marketing communications specifically in oil and gas and tech industries.
-Aliya is a proud Malaysian, loves animals and a food enthusiast.
+She has over 10 years of experience in global marketing & communications specifically in oil and gas and tech industries.
+Aliya is a proud Malaysian, a culinary enthusiast, loves animals and enjoys photography.

 book